waimea-jmblack/200-DTD-Assessment/docs/Feedback.md

 # Teacher Feedback on Documentation and Other Evidence

-> James, you have some holes to fill here.
-If you leave sections incomplete, you will never get round to doing them and will fail - time to get it all done!

-> We're five weeks into this project now - should really be up-to-date and there should be evidence of your designs, DB, etc.
+> James, there is very little evidence in your documentation...
+> - Designs for page layouts?
+> - Testing of the site actaully work?

+> It's not really possible for me to give you a pass on this with these things missing?

+> Do you not have other screenshots of your interface design?
+Can you not make a quick video of you testing your system?

 ## System Requirements

 - [x] **A** Purpose of outcome identified and described, listing specific requirements
-- [ ] **A** End-users identified and described, listing specific requirements
+- [x] **A** End-users identified and described, listing specific requirements
-- [ ] **A** Key functionality that satisfies the purpose and end-user requirements identified
+- [x] **A** Key functionality that satisfies the purpose and end-user requirements identified
-- [ ] **A** Implications, relevant to purpose and end-users, are described and linked to design of outcome
+- [x] **A** Implications, relevant to purpose and end-users, are described and linked to design of outcome

-> The end-user section needs to be completed - See the exemplars for what this should contain

-> Proposed solution - this needs to be done!
-See exemplar - should be a list of features / functions the system will have

-> The implications need to detail what you must consider whilst you are designing and developing your outcome.
-You have generally done this, but...
-> - Functionality - you must make sure every part of the system works (i.e. it is functional)
-> - Usability - This is an essential implication.
-Please see the exemplar and get into the details of Nielsen's heuristics, etc.
+> Done ok

 ## Database Structure

-- [ ] **A** Structure of the database is designed (tables, fields, data types, primary keys, relationships, etc.)
+- [x] **A** Structure of the database is designed (tables, fields, data types, primary keys, relationships, etc.)
 - [ ] **M** Structure of the database is logical (i.e. DB is normalised, tables / fields are named logically, etc.)

-> Where is your DB design?
-Should really be done by now
+> The design shown in the docs is not what the final database looked like.
+I have sighted the final design

 ## Front-End UI Designs

 - [ ] **A** Design for key web pages have been sketched out with supporting notes, etc.

-> Comments...
+> Very little evidence of the design process.
+There are a couple of images of designs in the docs, but they show little of the key pages.

 ## System Testing